 Why is my car stalling?

-Car engines quit because of an air flow, fuel or mechanical issue.
+So what causes car stalling problems?
+Car engines quit because of a variety if issues around air flow, fuel or mechanics.
 Some common reasons for motor vehicle stalls include:

 - A faulty fuel pump, alternator or EGR valve